 Barratt Rudulph graduated from Whitman College in Walla Walla, Washington with a Geology major and a Biology minor.
 She began riding American Saddlebreds in 3rd grade, and showed horses until she left for college.
 Her greatest interests are studying science, traveling, exploring the outdoors and working with animals .
 Barratt loves working at The Red Barn and feels very grateful to be a part of something so special.

 Courtney Rubens has always had a passion for horses.
-She is a CHA Level I Certified Instructor for Rider’s with Disabilities.
+She is a CHA Level I Certified Instructor for Rider’s with Disabilities and holds a degree in Equine Management.
 Courtney has two children, one of which has been diagnosed with autism.
-She has been actively involved with equine assisted therapy for two years and has seen the amazing effect horses have on people regardless of age or life circumstances.
+She has been actively involved with equine assisted therapy for three years and has seen the amazing effect horses have on people regardless of age or life circumstances.
 Courtney feels very blessed to be in a position where she can bring her love of horses and children together in a way that has such a positive impact on others.

 Wyspr Black has been horse crazy since she was eight years old, and she competed in Eventing through college with her horse Daddy’s Last Chance.
 Wysper graduated from Auburn with an undergraduate degree in Vocational Rehabilitation and a Master’s in Rehabilitation Counseling and Vocational Education.
 She has worked with various disability populations, but has a special interest in traumatic brain injury.
 Her love of horses and rehabilitation counseling came together recently when she became certified as a CHA Instructor of Riders with Disabilities.